mdismailpmi/SampleNodeApi/README.md

-# This is a sample node js RestAPI project with mongoDB at the back-end.
+#This is a sample node js RestAPI project with mongoDB at the back-end.

-# use cmd 'install npm' after clone.
+Use cmd 'install npm' after clone.

-# Create a database 'bookDB' in mongoDB, collection name 'books'.
+Create a database 'bookDB' in mongoDB, collection name 'books'.

-# Refer the schema in app.js for more DB config.
+Refer the schema in app.js for more DB config.

-# run 'node app.js' // server will listen to the port 3000
+Run 'node app.js' // server will listen to the port 3000

-# End Points for the api are:
+End Points for the api are:
 // To fetch all books
-GET: localhost:3000/books
+- GET: localhost:3000/books

 // To store a new book  --note: data should be a body passer
-POST: localhost:3000/books
+- POST: localhost:3000/books

 // To delete all the existing data
-DELETE: localhost:3000/books
+- DELETE: localhost:3000/books

 // To get a single book from the collection
-GET: localhost:3000/books/bookname
+- GET: localhost:3000/books/bookname

 // To update a single record  --note: data should be a body passer
-PUT: localhost:3000/books/bookname
+- PUT: localhost:3000/books/bookname

 // To update a single record with patch method --note: data should be a body passer
 PATCH: localhost:3000/books/bookname